art-suite/art-suite-foundations/packages/@art-suite/monorepo/README.md

 ## Example Usage

-Extended help is available via the --help flag for all commands.
+Extendeded help is available via the --help flag for all commands.
 Not all options available are listed here, but the command-line help will always be up to date and complete.

 ### Synchronizing Dependencies